 London-based graphic designer, Laura Adèle Vanderslott had always yearned to make her own art, so she took a leap of faith and created her brand, Laura Adèle Jewellery.
-Combining her love of beautiful objects and passion for making things with her own hands, Laura began creating jewelry that she hopes brings joy to the people who wear it.
+Combining her love of beautiful objects and passion for making things with her own hands, Laura began creating jewellery that she hopes brings joy to the people who wear it.

 Working with gold, gold plated and silver, Laura combines modern and traditional metalwork techniques to create her designs.
 She ensures her brand is ethical and sustainable by not keeping excess stock to cut down on waste.
 She only uses high quality materials and she sources her gemstones from trusted suppliers.
-Laura makes jewelry for the modern woman inspired by London style.
+Laura makes jewellery for the modern woman inspired by London style.
 It’s delicate - but not girly, and tiny - but tough.

 How did your brand begin?